 WINNER: Wild Turkey 101

-I know this result may be a little disappointing, but I can't provide a definitive winner.
-"Which one is best" will depend on your personal preferences and I cannot decide which one I prefer.
-Frankly, both Wild Turkey 101 and Early Times Bottled in Bond are premier bourbons for their price point.
-They are two good bourbons that you can experience neat.
+"Which one is best" will depend on your personal preferences, but I have learned over time that Wild Turkey 101 is what I prefer among these two.
+Wild Turkey 101 and Early Times Bottled in Bond are good bourbons for their price point and ones that you can experience neat.